top of page

 • 2024.
 Trustworthy AI: responses to commentators (with Chris Kelp).
 Asian Journal of Philosophy; part of an invited article symposium, ed.
 N. Pedersen, critics: J Adam Carter, Fei Song, Shane Ryan.
 Online First.

-Top 10 most cited papers in Nous for 2 years in a row (2022, 2023)
+Top 10 most cited papers in Nous for 2022 and 2023

 Winner of the Young Epistemologist Prize 2021, in the news here and here.